-Extra-territorial reach of the GDPR as it applies to crew engaged within and outside the EU/EEA
+Extra-territorial reach of the GDPR as it applies to crew engaged within and outside the EU/EEA the recruitment of crewmembers where

-As referred to in the circular dated 28 February 2018, the Regulation applies to Shipowners and/or their Managers who have establishments within the EU/EEA where they are processing personal data on EU/EEA individuals who are within the EU/EEA.
+The regulation applies to Shipowners and/or their Managers who have establishments within the EU/EEA where they are processing personal data on EU/EEA individuals who are within the EU/EEA.
 For example, where a Shipowner has its management within [Greece] and provides [Greek] senior officers to its ships, the personal data of those individuals will fall squarely within the scope of the Regulation.

-Where the Regulation can have extra-territorial reach is if there is transfer of data from EU/EEA to outside EU/EEA, such as in the following cases:
+Where the Regulation can have extra-territorial reach is if there is transfer of data from EU/EEA to outside EU/EEA, such as in the following cases :